 Summary

-Japan’s social security system is focussed on providing Pension, Health and unemployment insurance benefits but also delivers elements of child benefits.
+Japan’s social security system is focused on providing pension, health and unemployment insurance benefits but also delivers elements of child benefits.
 It is not comprehensive in the sense that it does not provide coverage for income support, attendance allowances etc, but it is universal.

 Details